priyankshah7/ScanCARS/README.md

 available **nidaqmx** package developed by NI is not provided but can be acquired from [here](https://github.com/ni/nidaqmx-python).

-The following python packages are also required:
+The following python packages are required:
 + numpy
 + pyqtgraph
 + PyQt5